 Become a campus club leader!

-Just send all the information below to email@example.com:
+Just send all the following information to email@example.com:

 - 3-5 lines max about you: why you would like to start a Campus Club at your school; if you have you ever worked for Parks Canada, tell us where and what your role was; which school you are attending; your field of study; and a funny thing about you!

 Apply anytime!
 Official recruitment begins during the month of July each year, to ensure that the process is completed before the start of the academic year.
 However, we are always interested in hearing from potential future leaders!

 As a campus club leader you will have a few key responsibilities which include: